 Ten agencies in the country received funding from the Health Resources Services Administration (HRSA) to look into the complex needs of prisoners living with HIV disease who are being held in county jails.
 Often there is quick turn around time from the point of incarceration to the point of discharge.
 AIDS Care Group staff are working in the jails of Bucks, Montgomery, Delaware, Chester, and Dauphin Counties to help in the identification and discharge planning needs of those living with HIV disease.

 Testing is available at the agency’s sites in Chester and Sharon Hill.
 There is no charge for the HIV test.
 The agency utilizes the oral test or blood draws.
 All testing is confidential.
 Working with the State of Pennsylvania and Hershey Medical Center, the AIDS Care Group is implementing a new Centers for Disease Control and Prevention (CDC) initiative to provide Rapid Testing in the emergency room of Mercy Fitzgerald Hospital in Darby, Pennsylvania.
 Working with Delaware County Office of Behavioral Health, AIDS Care Group staff are providing HIV education and testing to ten drug and alcohol treatment facilities within Delaware County.
 The AIDS Care Group provides over 2200 HIV tests per year.

 Housing counseling for those living with HIV disease who may be eligible for Housing Opportunities for People With AIDS (HOPWA) is provided by agency staff to address placement into clean, safe, and affordable housing in Delaware County.

-Recognizing the need for additional units within Delaware County, the AIDS Care Group is developing a housing division capable of providing the housing needs of low income tenants.
+Recognizing the need for additional units within Delaware County, the AIDS Care Group has a housing division capable of providing the housing needs of low income tenants.
 Sites are scattered throughout Delaware County.
-A new project, St. Michael’s House, is currently under development in Chester’s business section to provide seven units for women.
+We have relationships with local landlords and can help place our clients into clean, safe, and affordable housing.

 Days of Sunshine